1978 United States Senate election in Maine

 The 1978 United States Senate election in Maine was held on November 7, 1978.
 Incumbent Democratic U.S. Senator William Hathaway ran for re-election to a second term, but was defeated by William Cohen, the Republican U.S. Representative from Maine's 2nd congressional district.
+As of the 2024 election, this is the most recent time a Senator from Maine lost re-election.

 No incumbent Senator has lost by such a large margin since Hathaway's 22.65-point loss, though James Abdnor in 1980, John Boozman in 2010, and Tommy Tuberville in 2020 all received larger percentages of the vote than Cohen's 56.59% against incumbent Senators.

 Background

-Elected to the U.S. Senate in 1972 in an upset victory against incumbent Margaret Chase Smith, Hathaway had established himself as a very liberal senator, being ranked an average of 92 percent more liberal than the Senate as a whole during his first term.
+Elected to the U.S. Senate in 1972 against incumbent Margaret Chase Smith, Hathaway had established himself as a very liberal senator, being ranked an average of 92 percent more liberal than the Senate as a whole during his first term.
 This put him at risk, considering the conservative nature of Maine before the 1990s.
 Meanwhile, young former state senator Hayes Gahagan launched an independent campaign, running well to the right of Cohen.
 Other candidates to join the race were independent John J. Jannace and perennial candidate Plato Truman.